 This certificate is designed to train students for entry level jobs in the healthcare field including home health aid, community health worker/wellness coach, rehabilitation aid, clinical secretary and dietetic aid.
 This is a stackable certificate which leads into other competitive programs.
+Students in this program must achieve a "C" or higher in all courses to graduate.

 Item # Title Credits

-ENGL 102R College Composition 4
+ENGL 102R College Composition 3-4

 PSYC 101R Introduction to Psychology 3

 Mathematics Elective 3-4

 BIOL 201R Anatomy and Physiology I 4

 HLTH 166R Legal and Ethical Issues in 3

 Health Care